Q & A with up-and-coming actress Libby Hunsdale

 The majority of filming for a new feature film called Poppy took place well before lockdown started.
 It was a hive of activity as the production and acting teams went from one location to the next in Kāpiti.
 The film is about a young Down syndrome woman who assumes she's entitled to live her life like everyone else, yet the the person she trusts most puts her in the 'disability' box, forcing her to take control of her destiny.
-Playing the lead role is Libby Hunsdale who we catch up with now.
+Playing the lead role is Libby Hunsdale who we caught up with.

 Overall what was the filming experience like?